agalue/opennms-drift-kubernetes/README.minikube.md

 ## Install the CertManager

 The [cert-manager](https://cert-manager.readthedocs.io/en/latest/) add-on is required in order to provide HTTP/TLS support through [LetsEncrypt](https://letsencrypt.org) to the HTTP services managed by the ingress controller.
+Although, for `minikube`, a self-signed certificate will be used.

 ```bash
 kubectl create namespace cert-manager